learn-co-curriculum/welcome-introduction/README.md

 local environment'_) and walk through the process of completing and submitting coursework.

-In this lesson, though, we'd like about the structure of this course.
+In this lesson, though, we'd like to talk about the structure of this course.

 ## Accessing Software Engineering Course Content